ShalekLab/alexandria/docs/dropseq_scCloud.md

 ## Formatting Your input_csv_file

-The input CSV file is a user-written comma-separated values (.csv) file that contains the following in whatever order:
+The input CSV file is a user-written comma-separated values (.csv) file with column headers and contains the following in whatever order:

 * **(REQUIRED)** the 'Sample' column, the sample names that prefix the respective .fastq.gz files/BCL directories and the count matrices outputted by Drop-seq pipeline.